Michigan Association of Community Mental Health Boards (MACMHB)

-NEW!
 The David LaLumia Outstanding Professional Award

 David LaLumia was the first executive director of the Michigan Association of Community Mental Health Boards (MACMHB).
 Dave began his career in Michigan as a legislative staff person to Senator Joe Snyder in 1975.
 He assisted in the merging of the Board and Directors' associations into MACMHB in 1983, and was appointed MACMHB’s first full time director in 1984.
 He served in that capacity until 2008.
 The purpose of the “David LaLumia Outstanding Professional Service” award is to honor employed individuals from within the public mental health, developmental disabilities, and substance use disorder system who have made, over time, an outstanding contribution to Michigan’s publicly funded system.
-This award will be presented annually at the MACMHB fall conference.
+This award will be presented annually at the CMHAM Fall conference.

 The Hal Madden Outstanding Services Award

-honors individuals from within the public mental health systems (CMH & DCH) who have made, over time, an outstanding contribution to the public mental health system.
-This award will be presented at MACMHB's Fall Conference.
+This award honors individuals from within the public mental health systems (CMH & MDHHS) who have made, over time, an outstanding contribution to the public mental health system.
+This award will be presented at the CMHAM Fall conference.
 Hal Madden, the initial recipient of this award, is a founding member of the Michigan Association of CMH Boards and a champion of services to adults and children with mental illness, serious emotional disturbance or developmental disabilities.
 He was a charter board member of the Mason County CMH in 1964 and has made numerous statewide contributions to improving quality of life to persons served by CMH.
 Nominees for this award may be selected from the ranks of board members, directors, staff or other related individuals from the public mental health system whose conduct, efforts, dedication and commitment on behalf of CMH and its consumers have been of such a high caliber in improving the public perception and understanding of mental health services, as well as the lives of those we exist to serve.
 In addition, the personal and professional activities of nominees should demonstrate the highest level of respect for the consumers of services and dedication to improving the quality of services provided through community-based mental health services.
 The contributions made by nominees for this award should be visible at the state level, as well as within their board's service area and should manifest their dedication as advocates and ambassadors for community mental health services and constituents.

 The Go To Bat Award